telk5093/node-openttd-admin-class/README.md

 node-openttd-admin
 ==================

-A Node.js Library for connecting to Openttd's admin interface.
+A Node.js library for connecting to OpenTTD's admin interface.

 ## Preface

-This module can be seen as an update to yorickvP/node-ottdadmin, however its completely rewritten to be a bit more tidy and standard, as well as working on more recent versions of node.
+This module is a slight modification of [thbaumbach/node-openttd-admin](https://github.com/thbaumbach/node-openttd-admin), which is rewritten as a Class to allow multiple connections to OpenTTD servers.
-I have kept the interface reasonably similar, however, its not a drop-in replacement.
+Please refer [original README.md](https://github.com/thbaumbach/node-openttd-admin/blob/master/README.md) for further informations.

 ## Basic Usage